k0pernicus/website/content/posts/how_to_make_a_bad_article.md

    33429
 ```

-The C binary has 33427 instructions, and the Cpp binary 33429 instructions... quite a lot to print an "hello world"!
+The C binary has 33427 lines, and the Cpp binary 33429 lines... quite a lot to print an "hello world"!
-So, both binaries are different, as the cpp output has 2 instructions more than the C one.
+So, both binaries are different, as the cpp output has 2 lines more than the C one (could be instructions, a header
+difference in the ELF structure, etc...).

-And how many instructions differ?
+And how many lines differ?

 ```sh
 > cmp -l helloc hellocpp | wc -l
    376
 ```

-376 instructions are different between both binaries, which is 1.12% of the entire size of the cpp binary (not so much).
+376 lines are different between both binaries, which is 1.12% of the entire size of the cpp binary (not so much).

 ### The issue with hyperfine